GPT-language/gpt-tutor-for-chrome/README.md

 # How to install

-## Chrome Web Store
+## 1.Chrome Web Store

 You can directly download it via the [Chrome Web Store](https://chromewebstore.google.com/detail/gpt-tutor/icbphcgipdflenaemgkhmigfiaelpbnn?hl=en), but sometimes the version available in the store might not be the latest due to review delays.

-## Load the latest version of the extension package directly via Developer mode.
+## 2.Load the latest version of the extension package directly via Developer mode.

 1.Click on **the latest version** in the Release section